Level Up Your Nutrition Game With Our Freebies

 Congratulations, the relentless work has been done and you finally made it to race day!
 You whizzed through your training cycle well-fueled after polishing up on what to eat when training for a marathon.
 And, now that elusive start line is here!
 But, what about marathon nutrition for race day itself?

-While the notion of racing a marathon may seem daunting, your race-day marathon nutrition plan doesn’t need to be.
+While racing a marathon may seem daunting, your race-day marathon nutrition plan doesn’t need to be.
 Having a race day nutrition plan is important for every runner at every skill level.
-If you feel like you need a starting point or perhaps a refresher on proper fueling strategies during a marathon.
-Let’s dig in to marathon nutrition!
+If you need a starting point or a refresher on proper fueling strategies during a marathon, this blog article is for you!
+Let’s dig into marathon nutrition!

 Be confident in your training plan that got you to the actual race start.
-And, I want you to be as equally as confident in your carbohydrate (“carb”) loading as part of your prep for the big day.
-Because what you eat prior to race day is arguably just as critical as what you eat during the race.
+And, I want you to be confident in your carbohydrate (“carb”) loading as part of your prep for the big day.
+Because what you eat before race day is arguably just as critical as what you eat during the race.
 Carb loading is an important strategy for runners to use so they are adequately fueled heading into a big race.

-This strategy involves consuming higher amounts of carbs than normal approximately 1-3 days prior to the race start.
+This strategy involves consuming higher amounts of carbs than normal approximately 1-3 days before the race starts.
 If this sounds daunting, don’t worry, we have a whole carb-loading guide post for you!

-As you get race ready, consider planning your carb load in advance and avoid experimenting with new foods during your carb load and also on race day.
+As you get race-ready, consider practicing carb load in training.
+We highly recommend not experimenting with new foods during your carb load the week of your race.
 Let’s save that excitement for after the race.

-Shameless plug for my personal pancake recipe here!
+Shameless plug for my favorite pancake recipe here!

 If you are traveling to a destination marathon, consider packing a few carb-rich easy staples that are portable.
-Convenience items such as: bagels and bread, microwavable noodles and rice, macaroni and cheese cups, dry cereal, and individual oatmeal packs are great options.
-For most runners, these foods are both easy to pack and easy for your body to digest- a win win.
+Convenience items such as bagels and bread, microwavable noodles and rice, macaroni and cheese cups, dry cereal, and individual oatmeal packs are great options.
+For most runners, these foods are both easy to pack and easy for your body to digest- a win-win.
 If dining out, it is important to review menus beforehand to ensure that you are choosing restaurants wisely.
-Or consider staying in an overnight accommodation that has a kitchen accessible and you are able to prepare your own meals and snacks.
+Or consider staying in an overnight accommodation that has a kitchen accessible and you can prepare your meals and snacks.

 Each individual is very different in what foods work well on race day morning but the parameters of what to include are generally the same.
-At least 2 hours prior to the race start, you want to optimize carbohydrate, sodium and fluid intake.
-If your body requires more time to digest the meal adequately, setting an early alarm.
-It may be necessary to wake up at least 3 hours prior to the start of the race to simply allow enough time.
+At least 2 hours before the race start, you want to optimize carbohydrate, sodium, and fluid intake.
+Suppose your body requires more time to digest the meal adequately, set an early alarm.
+It may be necessary to wake up at least 3 hours before the start of the race to allow enough time.
 Morning meal ideas to consider include:

 · Cream of rice cereal with maple syrup and Skratch hydration beverage